Neijiang Sichuan, China Travel Guide

 Beyond the main Neijiang Museum and Zhang Daqian Memorial Hall, no other widely recognized specialized museums for international tourists are present.

 Zhang Daqian Memorial Hall serves as the main art institution.
-Local cultural centers might host smaller, temporary exhibitions, mainly featuring local artists.
+Local cultural centers might host smaller, temporary exhibitions, mainly with local artists.

 The Neijiang Grand Theater hosts various performances, mainly for local audiences.
-These may Chinese opera, traditional music, and modern theatrical productions.
+These may Chinese opera, traditional music, plus up-to-date theatrical productions.

-Check local announcements for special exhibits at the Neijiang Museum or cultural centers.
+Check local announcements for special exhibits at the Neijiang Institution or cultural centers.
 Such programming is mainly in The chinese language.

 Neijiang possesses a long history, but prominent archaeological sites or extensive ruins easily accessible as tourist highlights are not a main feature.
 Historical significance is often within its cultural institutions.

-Some older streets in the city center may retain traditional Chinese architecture, offering glimpses into Neijiang's past.
+Some historic streets in the city center may retain traditional Chinese architecture, offering glimpses into Neijiang's past.
 Significant modern development has changed much of the city's appearance.

 Zhang Daqian Memorial Hall is the most prominent memorial site.
 Several smaller monuments dedicated to local heroes can be found in public parks and squares.